dreyliky/ngx-os/src/docs/contributor/theme-creation-guide.md

 - Add this file into your `angular.json` with short `bundleName` like in `Get Started Guide`;
 - Inject `ThemeService` and call `themeService.apply(BUNDLE_NAME)` (where `BUNDLE_NAME` - your `bundleName` from your `angular.json`);

+## Assets

+All assets you need like icons, fonts you should store at `src/assets/themes`.

 ## Advices

 - Main file of the theme `index.scss`;